 Move to Canada as a Executive assistants NOC 1222

 Individuals looking to move to Canada as a Executive assistants are advised to first check their eligibility with a Free Online Visa Assessment.
-The Free Assessment will reveal the demand in Canada for those with Executive assistants experience
+The Free Assessment will reveal the demand in Canada for those with Executive assistants experience.

-What visas are available to move to Canada as a Executive assistants NOC 1222
+Visas available to move to Canada as a Executive assistants NOC 1222

 Canada is accepting over 1million new skilled migrants over the next 18 months all in Permanent Residency Visa categories such as: